deeprave/wagtail_init/README.md

 ## Setup Scripts

+This is a three step process detailed in the next section:

+1. export or clone this repository
+2. run the init.sh script (requires parameters for customisation)
+	* installs wagtail code and python dependencies
+3. run the initdb.sh script:
+	* creates the database, role and user
+	* does the initial database migration
+	* creates the Django/Wagtail superuser
+	* Builds the app container

 ### Quick Start

-Pulling down the entire git repository is unnecessary (unless you plan on making a pull request).
+Pulling down the git repository is unnecessary (unless you plan on making a pull request).
 If convenient, use **svn** to *export only the required the files*:
 ```sh
 $ svn export https://github.com/deeprave/wagtail_init/trunk targetdir
 ```